Parents and Families

-Unless approved by Housing, students may not terminate the housing contract.
-Students who meet the eligibility requirements to live off campus mid-year may exercise the buyout provision of the Housing contract.
+Unless approved by Housing, students may not terminate their housing contract.
+Students who meet the eligibility requirements to live off campus mid-year may exercise the buyout provision of the Housing Contract.

 Below is an easy guide to contacting important offices you or your student may need to reach.

 All phone numbers listed below begin with (859)-622-

 |Financial Aid||Whitlock email@example.com|